 I have a few recipes to share with you over the next few weeks.
 It has become one of my favorite meals/snacks!
-Totally packed with body goodness, I can’t even explain the amount of delicious flavor.
+Packed with body goodness, I can’t even explain the amount of delicious flavor.

 It makes me feel great, doesn’t weigh me down and quinoa makes me super happy!

 Therefore, I want to share a fun dessert style quinoa.
 Since it is such a versatile little seed, it is the perfect late-night snack or even a quick bite in the morning as you are running out the door!

 First, I have to tell you a bit more about quinoa.